jon-dez/tldraw-in-obsidian/README.md

 ## Contributions

+This plugin was created by [Sam Alhaqab](https://github.com/szamsolo), the original author whose initial contributions kickstarted the beginning of using tldraw within Obsidian.
+So a huge shoutout to him!

 -   This plugin is open to contributions.
 If you have a feature idea or want to report a bug, you can create an issue.
-If you are a developer wanting to fix a bug or add a feature to feel free to submit pull requests.
+If you are a developer wanting to fix a bug or add a feature to feel free to submit pull requests.!

 ## License and Attribution

-All [Tldraw's](https://github.com/tldraw/tldraw) code is theirs and I did not change any of it.
+All [Tldraw's](https://github.com/tldraw/tldraw) code is theirs, a few patches were made to address issues when using pop-out windows within Obsidian.
 Also shout out to the [Excalidraw plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin) for inspiration on how I should structure this Tldraw plugin.